ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 apic.exe login -s <manager-endpoint> -u <user> -p <password> -r provider/default-idp-2
 ```

-**Note:** From now on, I'm going to use a short cut/alias in order to simplify what I type.
+**Note:** From now on, I'm going to use a short cut/alias to simplify what I type.
 And notice that I'm using Windows so you may have to slightly modify those command if on Linux.
 ```
 set  apic10=<path-to-apic> -s <manager-endpoint> -o <organisation>
 ```